 My interest in astronomy goes back to my childhood when my father showed me Jupiter and the Moon through a small refracting telescope.
-The first solar eclipse I viewed was in April 1976; it was just a partial eclipse from the UK but I remember it vividly.
+The first solar eclipse I witnessed was in April 1976; it was only a partial eclipse from the UK but I remember it vividly.

 Throughout my education I indulged my interest in all things scientific and graduated with a degree in Mathematics with Physics from the University of Sussex where I also became an active member (and eventually chairman) of the University's Astronomical Society.
 My main interest lies in making lunar and planetary observations.

-In March 2012 I presented a series of lectures on the science of the aurora to audiences in Iceland and London and interpreted the sightings in relation to satellite data.
-I particularly enjoy sharing my knowledge of constellations and helping people locate astronomical bodies whilst under a perfect starry sky.
+Over the past few years I have presented lectures on the science of the aurora to audiences in Iceland, London and astronomical societies around the UK.
+I particularly enjoy sharing my knowledge and whilst under clear skies, I enjoy pointing out constellations and helping people find their way around the sky.

 What is your most memorable travel experience?

 Travelling to the remote Atoll of Hao in French Polynesia to view the Total Solar Eclipse with a group of 125 astronomers in July 2010 - a trip I'll never forget for many reasons!
 We set up a temporary camp which was my home for a week and had great viewing conditions for the eclipse - The diamond ring at third contact was particularly stunning.

 I always pack a pair of binoculars.
 Travelling to exotic countries usually yields exciting animal life during the day and dark skies by night when you can turn them to the heavens.

 What inspires you to travel?

 Kenyan Annular Eclipse - January 2010

 Tahiti and the Tuamotu Islands - Total Solar Eclipse - July 2010